kamisos3/holbertonschool-hbnb/part3/README.md

 ▶  **Overview**

-Throughout this project you'll see API and endppoint implementation using Flask documentation and Python that follow the Facade design pattern.
-A test layer was added to ensure function between Flask and the apps endpoints besides using curl.
+In this project we added Bcrypt, to hash passwords, Flask-JWT-Extended for authentication, SQLAlchemy/MySQL to create the databases and SQLite for development.

 ▶  **Concepts**

-- Setting up the structure with the directory and files following this:
+- There was files added to the structure to prevent circulation, make the user repository and add a database, like this:

 		hbnb/
 		├── app/
 		│   ├── __init__.py
+		|	├── extensions.py
+		├── database/
+		|   ├── setup_database.sql
+		|   ├── table_relation.sql
+		|   ├── db_diagram.mmd
+		|   ├── db_diagram.png
 		│   ├── api/
 		│   │   ├── __init__.py
 		│   │   ├── v1/